 - Nominations shall be submitted by any Coast Guard member or civilian employee in the form of a memorandum, NOT to exceed two pages.
 Each nomination must be typed using Times New Roman (12 point) font with one inch margins.
 Any package that exceeds two pages will not be considered.

-- The memorandum nominating the member shall be signed by the member's officer-in-charge or commanding officer.
+- The memorandum nominating the member shall be signed by the member's commanding officer.
 A "signature endorsement", per The Coast Guard Correspondence Manual (COMDTINST M5216.4C), is required by the first O6 in the nominated member's chain of command.
 If the nominated member's commanding officer is an O6 then a signature endorsement is NOT required.

-- The nomination should identify specific examples and supporting information on how the nominee exemplifies each of the criteria established in section (a) by using action impact statements explaining how the member inspired others and influenced favorable outcomes.
-Note: Feedback from previous selection panels continues to stress that nominations should directly address leadership methodologies and climate rather than simply reporting accomplishments.
+- The nomination should identify specific examples and supporting information on how the nominee exemplifies each of the award criteria by using impact statements explaining how the member inspired others and influenced favorable outcomes.
+Nominations should directly address individual leadership methodologies and climate rather than simply reporting accomplishments.

-- A selection panel will review the nominations and make recommendations to the Commandant for approval.
+A selection panel will review the nominations and make recommendations to the Commandant for approval.
 All primary and alternate winner selections will be vetted by CGIS prior to Commandant approval.

-Presentation: The award will be presented at an appropriate ceremony at the district command closest to the winner.
+The award will be presented at an appropriate ceremony at the district command closest to the winner.